Customer & Self-Service

 To accurately measure customer experience, it’s essential that businesses employ customer experience metrics like trends, retention rates and surveys to assess how satisfied your customers are during each phase of their journey.
 You can use retention, churn and survey results data as indicators as to whether customers will return or recommend your brand.

-Collect customer feedback with FuseBase (formerly Nimbus)
+Collect customer feedback with FuseBase

 Your company needs a compelling customer experience program in place to reliably gather customer data, measure key indicators related to customer sentiment and create actionable insights about them.
 FuseBase can assist your company in this regard and give actionable customer insights.

-FuseBase (formerly Nimbus) is an innovative platform created for customer-oriented businesses to collaborate with clients while streamlining teamwork.
+FuseBase is an innovative platform created for customer-oriented businesses to collaborate with clients while streamlining teamwork.
 Equipped with communication channels, content platforms and tool sets for efficient client data collection.
 FuseBase serves to enhance business offerings to clients while providing a seamless teamwork experience to employees.

 FuseBase is equipped with a set of features to quickly respond to client feedback and create the experience they crave: